 Sourdough Crackers with chili and garlic should never finish at my place.
 Before the batch gets over, I have to prepare another batch, otherwise, only God saves me.
 The goodness of Whole-wheat flour and butter make my sourdough crackers a healthy snack for munching on tea or coffee.
 So far I have tried many flavors of these crackers but the favorite of my family is with garlic and chili.

-I have been baking yummy snacks for past 4 months.
+I have been baking yummy snacks for the past 4 months.
 Interestingly, I have never seen my crackers staying on the shelf for more than 3 days, no matter how much I bake them.

 |Must check my other Yummy Snacks: